-High Tech vs. Tech Enabled Startups
+High Tech vs. Tech-Enabled Startups

-Most startups today can be classified as either “high tech” or “tech enabled.”
+Most startups today can be classified as either “high tech” or “tech-enabled.”

 High Tech Startups

-These are the companies that have to invent something just to exist.
-When Jobs and Wozniak put together the first Apple computer, they were building something that barely existed to that point - a home computer.
+When Steve Jobs and Steve Wozniak put together the first Apple computer, they were building something that barely existed to that point - a home computer.
 They had to come up with new circuit boards, write an operating system, and order custom parts from suppliers just to make their first product.

 This is a high tech startup.
 It’s an extremely risky application of technology to a novel area, and it usually requires an R&D phase, several rounds of prototyping, and then slow adoption in an uncertain market.
 If a high tech startup works, the payoff is huge, but if it doesn’t - and they usually don’t - everyone who threw money at it will lose (see Theranos).

 There are a few things to watch for when deciding where a startup falls on the high tech vs. tech-enabled spectrum.
 High tech startups tend to:

 - Have a long “go to market” time